jersmith/learningtocode/README.md

 And that's enough preamble for now, let's get started!

 # Expressions<a name="expressions"></a>
 Languages are composed of expressions and statements.
 An expression is like a phrase, or fragment.
 It doesn't usually do much on its own but is used heavily in statements.
-A statement is like a complete sentance.
-Sentances are composed of phrases, and there are different kinds of statements just like there are grammatically different kinds of sentances.
+A statement is like a complete sentence.
+Sentences are composed of phrases, and there are different kinds of statements just like there are grammatically different kinds of sentences.

 Expressions are *evaluated*, which means that after the evaluation you have a value that can be used in a statement.